-I first went to the Lofoten in August of 2012.
-They immediately captivated me with their beauty.
-My first two weeks’ long holiday in the Lofoten is the unforgettable experience and the memory of it will stay with me forever.
-Since then I have gone back to those beautiful islands, many times – in winter, in autumn, in summer … And every time I found something new for myself.
-I believe The Lofoten is an inexhaustible source of inspiration for any lover of Northern Nature, travel, and photography.
+I first visited the Lofoten Islands in August 2012.
+They immediately won me over with their beauty.
+My first two-week vacation in the Lofoten Islands is an unforgettable experience, and the memory of it will remain with me forever.
+Since then I have returned to these beautiful islands many times – in winter, autumn, summer … And every time I found something new for me.
+I believe that the Lofoten Islands are an endless source of inspiration for any lover of northern nature, travel and photography.

-If it’s nature you are after, these islands are an amazing place to visit.
-The landscape is gorgeous, the mountains, the sky, and the sea … You can do a mountain tour, you can ski, hike, mountain bike.
-It is also very good for surfing and one of the most northerly in the world.
+If you love nature, these islands are an amazing place to visit.
+Magnificent scenery, mountains, sky and sea … You can make a mountain tour, go skiing, hiking, mountain bike riding.
+It is also very good for surfing and one of the most northern in the world.

-But above all, the Lofoten is a stunning place for landscape photography!
+But first of all, the Lofoten Islands are a great place for landscape photography!

-Due to the warm Gulfstream, the climate in the Lofotens is much milder than in other parts of the world at this latitude.
-From May to July the sun never sets and from the beginning of September to mid-April, you can admire Aurora.
+Because of the warm Gulf Stream, the climate on the Lofoten Islands is much milder than in other parts of the world at this latitude.
+From May to July the sun never sets and you can admire the Aurora from early September to mid-April.

-From ancient times the local population fully supported themselves by fishing.
-Fishing still occupies an important place in the life of the population.
-Lofoten is famous for its picturesque fishing houses.
-Stop for the night in the “rorbu”, a traditional fishing house, and try “turfskisk”, dried cod caught during spawning.
+Since ancient times, the local population has been fully self-sufficient in fishing.
+Fishing still occupies an essential place in people’s lives.
+Lofoten is famous for its picturesque fishing lodges.
+Stay overnight in the traditional fishing lodge “Rorbu” and try the “toufisk”, a dried cod caught during the spawning season.
 Cod “törrfisk” is the basis of many dishes served in local restaurants.

-Varying weather and stunning light have long attracted artists here.
-Not surprisingly, there are quite a few art galleries on the Lofoten and photo exhibitions are held.
-Every year Lofoten hosts many photo tours.
+Varied weather and stunning light have long attracted artists here.
+Not surprisingly, there are many art galleries and photo exhibitions on the Lofoten Islands.
+The Lofoten Islands hosts numerous photo tours every year.